drewbarontini/baseman/README.md

 ### To GitHub Pages

-Create a new file `Rakefile`, and paste in the following:
+Create a new file `Rakefile` at the root of your project, and paste in the following:

 ```ruby
 desc "Generate flat files with Middleman"